 Can payments be spread through the year?

 Yes, you can pay monthly on all our annual policies over £50.
-Unlike some of our competitors, there are no additional costs for monthly payments.
 Our monthly payments are arranged through our partner Premium Credit Limited.
 You will be required to pay a 20% deposit initially and the remainder will be split over 9 equal monthly instalments.

 What is covered?